Masked Motion Encoding for Self-Supervised Video Representation Learning

-Based on this observation, instead of predicting the appearance features of the masked regions, we design a \emph{trajectory motion target}, which represents impending position and shape changes, for the mask-and-predict task.
-Specifically, for each masked patch, we track the moving object in different frames to generate a trajectory, as shown in Fig~\ref{fig:ssv2-vis}(b).
-This trajectory contains information in two aspects: the position features that describe relative movement; and the shape features that describe shape changes of the tracked object along the trajectory.
-To predict this trajectory motion target, the model has to learn the correlation and interaction of objects among different frames and try to estimate their accurate motions.
-We name the proposed mask-and-predict task \textbf{Masked Motion Modeling} (\sexyname).
-Moreover, to help the model learn fine-grained motion details, we further propose to interpolate the trajectory motion targets where the model is asked to reconstruct spatially and temporally dense trajectory motion targets from sparsely sampled video input.
-This is inspired by the video frame interpolation task~\citep{Zooming} where a deep model is able to reconstruct dense video at pixel level from sparse video input.
-Different from it, we aim to reconstruct the fine-grained motion details of moving objects, which has higher-level motion information and is helpful for understanding actions.
-Experiments on four datasets prove that the representations learned from the proposed mask-and-predict task achieve state-of-the-art performance on downstream action recognition tasks.
-Our main contributions are as follows:
+Based on this observation, instead of predicting the appearance contents, we propose to predict \emph{motion trajectory}, which represents \textbf{impending} position and shape changes, for the mask-and-predict task. \reb{Specifically, we use a dense grid to sample points as different object parts, and then track these points using optical flow in adjacent frames to generate trajectories, as shown in Fig.~\ref{fig:ssv2-vis}(b).} The motion trajectory contains information in two aspects: the position features that describe relative movement; and the shape features that describe shape changes of the tracked object along the trajectory. \reb{To predict this motion trajectory, the model has to learn to reason the semantics of masked objects based on the visible patches, and then learn the correlation of objects among different frames and try to estimate their accurate motions.} We name the proposed mask-and-predict task as \textbf{\fullname} (\sexyname).

-\setdefaultleftmargin{1em}{1em}{}{}{}{} \begin{itemize} \item We propose a trajectory motion target and a masked motion modeling (\sexyname) task for self-supervised video representation learning.
-Compared with existing static targets, modeling the proposed motion target endows the model to anticipate the movement and shape change of moving objects, which is critical for understanding actions.

-\item In the \sexyname task, we propose to reconstruct the spatially and temporally dense trajectory motion target from the sparse video input.
-Through interpolating dense trajectories, the model learns fine-grained motion details without increasing computational costs.